 2. Best water based lubricant

 There are a lot of myths regarding lubrication.
 A common misunderstanding is that water based are the best.
 Well, not exactly.
 They’re not quite as slippery, and often need to be reapplied because they lose their slick properties in a short amount of time.

 On the flip side, they’re also inexpensive, and readily available at your local corner drugstore.
 You can usually find them near the condoms display.
 They’re acceptable for pretty much any situation that may arise.

 PRO TIP: if using a condom, put a little dab on the tip of the penis before putting it on for enhanced comfort.

 Get a bottle with a pump top.
 It’s much easier to deal with in the heat of the moment!

 - Disadvantages – it can start to feel dry and quickly lose its slippery properties.
 You just need to reapply more lube and you’re good to go.
-A splash of water can help it last a little longer if it’s drying out.
+Also, a splash of water can help it last a little longer if it’s drying out.

-My favorite water based is from Passion.
+My favorite water based is called Passion.
 Works very well, long lasting for a water type, and it’s extremely affordable.

 As I mentioned earlier, silicone is my #1 favorite for longevity and slipperiness.
-But it should only be used for anal sex or with stainless steel butt toys.
-I rarely need to reapply these after the initial application.
-Unless the session is going to last a LONG time 🙂
+But, in my opinion, they should only be used for anal sex or with stainless steel butt toys.
+I rarely need to reapply these after the initial application, unless it’s going to take a LONG time 🙂